 Virginia Randolph, Jefferson’s granddaughter, remembers it differently.
 She remembers Jefferson waking and saying, clearly, “This is the Fourth.”
 No question.
 A statement.

-Jefferson faded out after that, and the next day, the Fourth, he called out for help at one point and someone remembers him saying, “No, doctor.
+Jefferson faded out after that, and the next day, July 4th, he called out for help at one point and someone remembers him saying, “No, doctor.
 Nothing more.”
-But it is his question/statement about what date it was that has passed down through the years as Jefferson’s final words.
-In the end, it doesn’t really matter, of course, although the story itself is one I treasure, in all its different details.

 Did Jefferson wait?
-When he found out it was still just the Third, did he wait?
+When he found out it was still just the Third of July, did he wait?
 In order to die on the Fourth?

-I wouldn’t put it past him, he always loved symmetry.
+I wouldn’t put it past him, he loved symmetry.